 Most flu vaccines use pork-based gelatin as a stabilizer.

-Having the flu vaccine has several benefits, including:
+Receiving a flu vaccine has several benefits, including:

-- Preventing complications in people who have chronic diseases.
-The vaccine decreases the rate of major heart problems in people with heart disease and the rate of hospitalizations in people with chronic lung disease and diabetes.
+As an example of the last point: The vaccine decreases the rate of major heart problems in people with heart disease.
+It also reduces the rate of hospitalizations in people with chronic lung disease and diabetes.

-- children under 6 months of age
+- infants under 6 months of age

-- people who have had Guillain-Barré Syndrome
+- people who have had Guillain-Barré syndrome

 - people who are not feeling completely healthy